 - Pain in and around the feet and ankles

-- Nail changes, including small indentations in the nails (pitting) or lifting from the nail bed
+- Nail changes, including small indentions in the nails (pitting) or lifting from the nail bed

 - Pain in the lower back, above your tailbone

 If you develop psoriatic arthritis, you'll be referred to a doctor who specializes in autoimmune and musculoskeletal diseases (rheumatologist).
-Ideally, you and your doctors will all communicate with each other to come up with a personalized treatment plan that best fits your specific health needs.
+Ideally, you and your doctors will talk with one another to come up with a personalized treatment plan that best fits your health needs.

 How will my treatment change?

-Your medications may not change.
-Medications such as biologics and DMARDs, used to treat moderate to severe psoriasis, are also prescribed for psoriatic arthritis.
-Your doctor may need to tweak your dosage.
-Or, you may be given other medications to add to your existing treatment plan.
+Your medicines may not change.
+Medicines used to treat moderate to severe psoriasis are also prescribed for psoriatic arthritis.
+For example, biologics and DMARDs.
+Your health care provider may need to tweak your dosage.
+Or you may be given other medicines to add to your treatment plan.

 Be sure to stick with your prescribed treatment plan.
-Without proper treatment, psoriatic arthritis can cause significant complications and irreversible joint damage, greatly disrupting your quality of life.
+Without proper treatment, psoriatic arthritis can make your symptoms worse and cause permanent joint damage, which can disrupt your quality of life.

 Will I need checkups more often?

 You'll need regular health screenings to prevent complications.
-People who have psoriasis and psoriatic arthritis have a higher risk of other serious health conditions, including heart disease, obesity and depression.
+People who have psoriasis and psoriatic arthritis have a higher risk of other serious health conditions.
+These include heart disease, obesity and depression.
 It's also a good idea to see a primary care doctor for recommended wellness exams.